celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 const callback = Linking.makeUrl("/my/path");

 // Let's assume that the address has funds enough in cUSD to pay the
-// transactions fees of all the transactions and enough to buy 1 CELO
+// transaction fees of all the transactions and enough to buy 1 CELO
 // AND it's already a registered Account (otherwise it will require to call
 // the `createAccount` method from the Accounts contract)